timotheemoulin/timothee-moulin-software-engineer/CV.md

 **PET Degree in Information Technology**, *Centre Professionnel Nord Vaudois (Ste-Croix)*

-I specialized myself in software development with a 2 years formation based on the usage of various PHP and JavaScript frameworks, complex database conception, virtualisation.
-I also learned to work with UI tools and the basics of agile methodology.
+I specialized myself in software development with a 2 years formation based on the usage of various PHP and JavaScript frameworks, complex database conception, and virtualisation.
+I also learned to work with UI tools and the basics of project management.

 ---